 She was in the hospital; she had trouble breathing, and felt lightheaded.
 She watched the nurse came in and flip off the machine, and told her she was free to go home.
 She felt healthier and happier than she’d ever felt.

 She went into a dream where she was at her youngest and most beautiful and as she experienced that again, she felt her life moving forward in time to when she went in for the procedure.
-She saw herself above her body, realizing she was gone, also realized she had somewhere else to be, she was expected somewhere.
+She saw herself above her body, realizing she was gone, also realized she had somewhere else to be, she was expected somewhere and she was excited to get there.

 He thought he got up from the floor, checked for bruises, and was glad to find none.
 He thought he went out the door for work and found himself in a camping situation with his grandfather and a brother who’d passed years before.
 They were catching fish after fish and having a great time.